Sober curious: By region

+Europe

+Since the onset of the COVID-19 pandemic, more people in Europe have reduced their alcohol consumption.

 Almost 20% of Danes drink more alcohol than the limit recommended by the Danish Health Authority, while year after year, Danish teenagers hold the European record of alcohol intake.
 Every summer, when first year students start college, Danish media bring stories of how the introductory social activities challenge students, who do not like to be drunk.
 However, between 2010 and 2023, the sale of non-alcoholic beer in Denmark was six-doubled, while lately the sale of non-alcoholic wine and spirits has also risen.
 By early 2023, non-alcoholic beverages have a Danish market share of about 4%.

+At the 2023 Roskilde Festival, known for its binge drinking among young people, an increased interest among festival guests in staying sober led the organisers to provide a wider selection of non-alcoholic beverages, especially beer, and display messages of 'Drink responsibly' and 'Enjoy the music' on big screens and banners.

+Asia

-In Japanese business life, drinking alcohol with colleagues after work is considered quite normal, and difficult to refuse, giving non-drinking colleagues a disadvantage, in particular about promotions.
-Japanese sober curious were therefore greatly encouraged, when in 2020 non-drinking Yoshihide Suga was appointed prime minister.
+In Japanese business life, drinking alcohol with colleagues after work is considered standard and difficult to refuse.
+This has led to some non-drinking colleagues having a disadvantage, in particular regarding promotions.
+The Japanese sober curious movement experienced increased prominence when in 2020 non-drinking Yoshihide Suga was appointed prime minister.